 DoorDash isn’t just for food anymore!
 A partnership with Petco is one of many new attempts to branch out into new delivery categories.

-But Dashers aren’t too happy about Petco orders.
-They say the pay is too low, and declining a Petco order can seriously harm their metrics.
+But Dashers have two big problems Petco orders: They say the pay is too low, and declining a Petco order can seriously harm their acceptance rate metrics.

-This route would take 2–3 hours, so the final pay would be $11–$17 per hour, or around 50 cents per mile.
+Here’s why that order is bad: This route would take 2–3 hours, making the final pay only be $11–$17 per hour or around 50 cents per mile.

-Most dashers aim for over $1.50/mile or $25 per hour.
-In other words, this Petco offer is not up to standard!
+Most dashers aim for over $1.50/mile or $20 per hour.
+This offer is not up to standard!
+You’re better off with typical restaurant deliveries.

-That request is a good demo of all the complaints dashers have about Petco orders: The orders don’t pay very well, and one delivery request usually has several different stops batched together—up to 10 orders!
+That request is a good demonstration of all the complaints dashers have about Petco orders: The orders don’t pay very well and one delivery request usually has several different stops batched together—up to 10 orders!

-(And you thought a triple stack was bad!)
+(And you thought a triple stack of orders was bad!)

-And the next big disappointment comes after you decline a big Petco batch: Your acceptance rate can drop like a stone.
+And the next big disappointment comes after you decline a big Petco batch: Your acceptance rate can drop like a stone just from rejecting one Petco order.

-Even though you only rejected it once, it counts as 10 rejections.
-Say goodbye to Top Dasher!
+Even though you only reject one Petco order, it counts as 10 rejections.
+Say goodbye to Dasher Rewards and Top Dasher!

-From the customer perspective, many Petco shoppers don’t know that DoorDash will deliver their online orders, and they’re not sure how drivers are paid or if customers are expected to tip.
+From the customer perspective, many Petco shoppers don’t know that DoorDash delivers their online orders, they’re not sure how drivers are paid, and they don’t know if they are expected to tip.

 Below is a great example of a bad Petco order: $20 for 7 deliveries covering 44 miles.
 That’s less than 50 cents per mile, and will work out to $10—or less—per hour.